Here you’ll find links to other sites to help you with your local history or family history research.

 Cambridge Industrial Archaeology Society‘s aim is to study and record the industrial history and artefacts of Cambridgeshire.

 Cambridge Branch of the Historical Association offers a wide variety of activities for members, including speaker events, debates, visits, film evenings, study days for school and college students and CPD sessions for teachers.
-Our meetings are usually held at Heffers bookshop or in the Cambridgeshire Collection in the Central Library.
 The branch is run in close collaboration with the history department at Anglia Ruskin University.

 Abbey People continues the work of the Abbey Action project which started in 1998.
 It works to increase community involvement, support community ideas, help improve local facilities and be a voice for the Abbey area.